lf-edge/ekuiper/docs/en_US/guide/sources/builtin/http_push.md

   #    keyfile: /var/https-server.key
 ```

-User can specify the following properties:
+Users can specify the following properties:

 - `httpServerIp`: IP to bind the HTTP data server.
 - `httpServerPort`: Port to bind the HTTP data server.